 This possibility is supported by a study of how far judges on federal appeals courts are affected by the diversity of appointments on a three-member court.
 The presence of a democratic appointee on a court with two republican judges or of a republican appointee on a court with two democratic judges has an enormous influence on how the court tends to rule on issues of an ideological kind.
-The evidence is that such mixed courts are considerably less partisan than completely republican or completely democratic courts; and, remarkably, that in many cases they rule on much the same pattern as one another: which party appointees are in the majority does not make a significant difference (Sunstein, David and Ellman 2004).
+The evidence is that such mixed courts are considerably less partisan than completely republican or completely democratic courts; and, remarkably, that in many cases they rule on much the same pattern as one another: which party appointees are in the majority does not make a significant difference (Sunstein et al. 2004).

 If the ideological leanings of judges can be inhibited by the presence of just one judge from the other side, that is likely to be because of an esteem effect.
 Plausibly, judges are much more inclined to be careful about ruling impartially in the presence of someone whose assessment of their performance is unlikely to be affected by belonging to the same party.
 But that suggests that the presence of outsiders on corporate committees is likely to have a similar effect in inhibiting the executive temptation to challenge any relatively inflexible rules.
 It would take a degree of shamelessness for an executive to support avoiding taxes in the presence on individual taxpayers or to support loosening safety standards in the presence of employee representatives.

 The second way in which the challenging of rules might be inhibited, and the possibility of corporate virtue facilitated, is really a variant on the second and is supported on the same basis.
-It would involve opening up committee-room deliberation and decision-making to public scrutiny although perhaps, for reasons of commercial confidentiality, only after an interim period of five to ten years.
+It would involve opening up committee-room deliberation and decision making to public scrutiny although perhaps, for reasons of commercial confidentiality, only after an interim period of five to ten years.
 Presumably the prospect of such exposure, however far into the future, might be enough to inhibit executives from challenging rules that would force a corporation to pay its taxes, guard against consumer risk, respect the environment, and so on.
 That prospect ought to have the same chilling effect—and ultimately the same moralizing effect—as forcing executives to issue challenges to the rules they question in the presence of people who stand to benefit from such rules.

 But there is also a third way to inhibit the tendency of executives to challenge inflexible rules.
-This would come about through the corporation as a whole making such a public, even heroic commitment to following certain rules on the environmental, workplace or fiscal fronts that it would be a disastrous publicity event for them to be found out breaking or bending those rules.
+This would come about through the corporation as a whole making such a public, even heroic commitment to following certain rules on the environmental, workplace, or fiscal fronts that it would be a disastrous publicity event for them to be found out breaking or bending those rules.
 The recent Volkswagen scandal shows that even in the presence of such a commitment, the executives of a corporation may well be tempted to act inconsistently with its pledges.
 But it is only in recent decades that corporations have begun making commitments of the kind undertaken by Volkswagen.
-And if the fall-out from the car-maker’s failure is serious enough, that may establish a common acceptance in the corporate world that no executives should run the sort of risk that Volkswagen executives proved themselves willing to take.
+And if the fallout from the car maker’s failure is serious enough, that may establish a common acceptance in the corporate world that no executives should run the sort of risk that Volkswagen executives proved themselves willing to take.
 Thus we might hope that the executives of Chipotle will be motivated by the environmental commitments of their company to stick to the relevant rules.
 After all, such executives could hardly hope to win the approval of their colleagues for proposing a course of action that would put the corporation at risk of catastrophically bad publicity.